Mahendran-inn/Attrition_Prediction_Project/README.md

-# 🧠 Employee Attrition Prediction
+# 🧠 Employee Attrition & Job Satisfaction Prediction

 A machine learning-powered web using **Logistic Regression** and **Streamlit** to predict whether an employee is likely to leave the organization (attrition).
 This helps HR teams take proactive steps toward improving employee retention.